mesosphere/marathon/docs/docs/ports.md

 ## Environment Variables

 Each *host port* value is exposed to the running application instance via environment variables `$PORT0`, `$PORT1`, etc. Each Marathon application is given a single port by default, so `$PORT0` is always available.
 These variables are available inside a Docker container being run by Marathon too.
+Additionally, if the port is named `NAME`, it will also be accessible via the environment variable, `$PORT_NAME`.

 When using `BRIDGE` mode networking, be sure to bind your application to the `containerPort`s you have specified in your `portMapping`s.
 However, if you have set `containerPort` to 0 then this will be the same as `hostPort` and you can use the `$PORT` environment variables.